 To change from speaker view we use the Pick a Layout button ().
-This button is located at the top right of screen in the title bar.
+This button is located at the top right of the screen in the title bar.
 If you select this button a checkmark will indicate what view you are currently in.
-In our case we are in Speaker View.
+In our case, we are in Speaker View.
 To pick another view select it from the list.

 Alternatively, you also have the option to undock the portraits or video streams.
-If you mouseover the pictures you should see the Pop out the video gallery button.
+If you mouse over the pictures you should see the Pop out the video gallery button.
 This will move all portraits or video streams to its own window.
 Undocking is especially useful for those with multiple monitors allowing you to dedicate one screen to the content.
-Undocking is also available in speaker view.
+Undocking is also available in the Speaker view.

-The next view is content view.
-Content view is useful when the focus should only be on the content being presented and not the speaker.
+The next view is the content view.
+The Content view is useful when the focus should only be on the content being presented and not the speaker.
 To switch to this view select Content View from the menu.
-In this view no speaker pictures or video streams are displayed.
+In this view, no speaker pictures or video streams are displayed.